 These red bean zongzi, also known as sticky rice dumplings, are a treat enjoyed during Dragon Boat Festival.
-They are delicious with a some honey or sugar, and they are great for breakfast, snack, or dessert!
-In this informative post, we included step-by-step-photos with instructions so that you can make it with ease, even if you are a beginner.
+They are delicious with a some honey or sugar.
+For a savory version, also try our Cantonese-style zongzi.
+Our post below includes step-by-step-photos with detailed instructions so that you can make it with ease, even if you are a beginner.

 My grandparents grew up in the Fujian Province in southern China, where jianshui (akaline zongzi) and sweet zongzi are the most popular.
 The rice dumplings are sometimes plain with only glutinous rice, or mixed with peanuts, dates, grains, and/or beans.